slash-segmentation/CHM/README.md

 Speeding It Up
 --------------
-Training can typically only be sped up by sacrificing quality of results.
-The size of the training data along with the number of stages and levels used will effect the speed of training.
-There are many examples where a lower number of levels barely effect results, and even some cases where you get better results so lowering the number of levels is probably the only thing here that should be played with.
+Training can be sped up by reducing the size of the training data and/or reducing the number of stages and levels trained on.
+This has to be done carefully as to not reduce quality.
+Typically, large structures can have the data binned (e.g. we bin by 8 for neucli of cells) which greatly reduces the training data size.
+Additionally, we have been experimenting with lower the number of levels, and in many cases it barely effect results and even some cases produces better results.

 By default (except for compiled version) training will attempt to use all physical cores (up to 12) on your machine while "generating outputs".
 This isn't the most computationally heavy step so doesn't save too much time (relative to how long training takes).
 To disable this, use the `-s` flag.

+If training goes faster, then testing with that model will go faster as well.

 Testing has a lot more room speed-ups since it can be heavily parallelized.
 First, in the basic usage, testing will attempt to use all physical cores (up